-2. Safety and security is an illusion growing up in the hood
+2. In the ghetto, safety and security is an illusion

 Money is not the root of all evil.
 Not having money is.

 I’m not saying that people with money don’t cause harm.
-But I am ABSOLUTELY saying that they cause less of it.
-There are purely evil people in the world but most crime — especially violent crime — is committed for monetary reasons.
+But I am absolutely saying that they cause less of it.
+There are purely evil people in the world, but most crime — especially violent crime — is committed for financial reasons.

-I once watched thugs beat and rob a pizza delivery body on Christmas Eve!
-That’s gotta be worth 100 bucks, tops.
+I once watched thugs beat and rob a pizza delivery boy on Christmas Eve!
+They couldn’t have gotten more than 100 bucks out of him, tops.

 There probably is some middle class kid in a low crime neighborhood that does the same shit, but he’s just crazy and likely not trying to survive.

-Everyone’s gotta make their own way.
-This means that some people do far more harm when they’re broke than when they’re not.
+In the ghetto, everyone’s gotta make their own way.
+Desperation leads some people to do far more harm when they’re broke than when they’re not.

 I didn’t live with my dad but he was in the picture.
-After this asshole hurt my sister and I badly, my mom didn’t bring any men around.
-Life wasn’t good, but I could look around me and see it could be a LOT worse.
+My mom didn’t bring any men around after this asshole hurt me and my sister badly.

 The thing about living in the projects is that everyone knows a lot about everyone.
-You know who’s mom is a crackhead, prostitute or drug dealer.
-While everyone in the projects obviously has a fucked up life situation, some people are WAY worse off.
+You know whose mom is a crackhead, prostitute or drug dealer.
+While everyone around you obviously has a fucked-up life, some people are way worse off.

 For example, I used to have a friend that had all the newest video games.
-That can make a kid jealous, but we also had to eat at my house.
+That type of thing can make a kid jealous, but we also had to eat at my house.
 My mom decided to spend money on food rather than games — a wise decision.

-5. Growing up in the hood is like poker: It’s about how you play the hand you’re dealt.
+5. Life is like poker: it’s about how you play the hand you’re dealt

-Good starting cards help, but they don’t determine how much you’ll win.
+Good starting cards help, but they don’t determine if you’ll win.
 They don’t even determine if you’ll survive the game.

 Then there are those who make the ghetto a distant memory.
 I can proudly say that I am part of this last group.